 Gout cannot be cured.
 However, there are treatments that can help you manage the condition and reduce the frequency of the attacks.
 Self-management is the key to staying healthy.
 Treatments include both medicines and lifestyle changes.

-The second lifestyle change is to follow a well-balanced eating plan and to stay well hydrated.
-Limit foods and beverages high in purines, especially during an attack.
-Foods to restrict include:
+Another lifestyle change is to follow a well-balanced eating plan and to stay well hydrated.
+Limit foods and beverages high in purines, especially during an attack, and refrain from drinking alcoholic beverages.

 Certain vegetables, grains and dairy products also contain purines.
-Research shows that these foods do not cause gout attacks.
+However, research shows that these foods do not cause gout attacks.
 In fact, low-fat dairy foods may help prevent gout attacks.